 Don’t let tradition, or the fear of bad luck, stop you from having a first look!
 You will get twice as many pictures of each other and you will likely be able to take advantage of more natural lighting.
 We can’t harp on this one enough…do a first look!
 Couples who do a first look almost always end up with better pictures.
 Also, don’t forget the first look with dad as well.
 These teary moments are sure to be keepers.

 The photographer is there to photograph the big day…hands down.
-However, the photo booth is there to photograph and entertain your guests.
+However, the wedding photo booth is there to photograph and entertain your guests.
 Without a photo booth, your guests are often excluded from pictures.
 Your wedding photographer simply cannot be everywhere and cannot get everyone into the frame, especially for large weddings.
 Instead, let the photo booth do it for you.
-You will have pictures of all your guests and they will have a blast taking them.
+You will have pictures of all your guests and they will have a blast taking them and the price of photo booth rental for your wedding can be quite affordable.
 Companies like Booth By Mail make it easy and affordable for anyone.
-With an “all in” package at $289.99, now everyone can afford to have a booth at their wedding.
+With an “all in” package at $319.00, now everyone can afford to have a booth at their wedding.